Language selection

 Canada has officially announced its participation in the exciting next chapter of Moon exploration, which will include:

-2. a program for innovative Canadian science and technology, including a Canadian rover designed for the Moon
+2. a program for innovative Canadian science and technology, including a Canadian rover designed to test key technologies and gather scientific data on the Moon

-An artist's concept of Canadarm3, Canada's smart robotic system, located on the exterior of the Gateway, a small space station in orbit around the Moon.
+An artist's concept of Canadarm3, Canada's robotic system, located on the exterior of Gateway, a small space station in orbit around the Moon.
 (Credits: CSA, NASA)

-Canada's contribution to the Lunar Gateway will be Canadarm3, a robotic system which includes a next-generation robotic arm as well as equipment and specialized tools.
+Canada's contribution to Gateway will be Canadarm3, a robotic system which includes a next-generation robotic arm as well as equipment and specialized tools.
 The next-generation Canadian robotic system could be used to:

 Canadarm3 is designed to work autonomously.
 However, the system will also be operated by robotics flight controllers in Canada, or by Gateway crew during spacewalks.